Trans Mountain Expansion Workers - TMX

 Map of Oil and Gas Pipelines in Canada - NRC

-But what may surprise you is that most lines extend almost entirely south to our closest neighbour and ally, the United States.
-The U.S. is both our largest customer and competitor on oil and gas markets, accounting for 89% of our energy exports and 70% of our energy imports by value in 2018, and has also significantly expanded its own production and export of oil and gas over the past decade.
+But what may surprise you is that most lines extend almost entirely south to the United States.
+The U.S. is both our largest customer and competitor on oil and gas markets, accounting for 89% of our energy exports and 70% of our energy imports by value in 2018.
+It has also significantly expanded its own production and export of oil and gas over the past decade.

-It's sad to see that while the petroleum industries of other nations build new pipelines and flourish, Canada has had one heck of a time getting any built that would export oil and natural gas to international markets, including those lines linking to storage and refineries in the United States (more below).
+It's sad to see that while the petroleum industries of other nations build new pipelines and flourish, Canada has had one heck of a time getting any built that would export oil and natural gas to international markets including those lines linking to storage facilities and refineries in the United States.